ADGEfficiency/adgefficiency.github.io/_posts/2024-07-19-constrain-simultaneous-import-export-electricity-linear-programming.md

 # A Simple Site with Import, Export, Demand and Generation

-To demonstrate the problem, we will start with a site that has:
+To demonstrate the problem, we will setup a site that has an electric load, a generator, and a grid connection that can import and export electricity.

-- a electric load,
-- a generator,
-- a grid connection that can import and export.

 The code below sets this scenario as a linear program using the PuLP Python library: